Oftentimes, I end up connecting musicians with the tools they need to move their careers forward.

 As hard as it may be to believe, radio still matters.
 Yes, streaming and smart device use is growing fast, but for the immediate future, there will still be value in being heard on the radio, even as an independent musician.

 There are a few services out there that will initiate independent radio campaigns on your behalf.
-The problem is that it can be hard to find a reliable one.
+The problem is that it can be hard to find a reliable one and I don’t have any recommendations here.

 It’s undeniable – social media is an important marketing channel for musicians.
 I don’t see it as being a game-changer, or the silver bullet in a musician’s career, but it’s a necessary evil.